thelastoutpostworkshop/arduino-maker-workshop/README.md

 ## About IntelliSense
 IntelliSense data (c_cpp_properties.json) is generated after each successful compile.
 For a new project, IntelliSense mark almost everything as "undefined" until you make your first good compile.
+IntelliSense is generated based on the arduino-cli build outputs.

 ## Contributors
 Contributors are welcomed!